ncagle/DNS-over-HTTPS/ssl_config-handling.md

 Curl could move `conn->ssl_config` or `conn->proxy_ssl_config` into the SSL filter instances.
 It would work like this:

-1. adding an SSL filter is given `data` and the filter makes a clone of the used `ssl_primary_config` on creation.
+1. adding an SSL filter is given `data`.
+The filter makes a clone of the used `ssl_primary_config` when it starts connecting, preserving the effective values.
 1. the SSL filters frees it on its destruction
 1. when looking into the connection cache, `(data, new_conn)` is used for matching an `existing` connection.
 New functions to query SSL data present at a connection are added to match `data`'s ssl configuration:
   - `Curl_ssl_cf_get_config(data, conn, sockindex) -> *ssl_primary_config or NULL`